emqx/emqx-docs/en_US/faq/faq.md

-## What products do we offer?
+## Which products do we offer?

 EMQX has [3 products](https://www.emqx.com/en/products/emqx) in total.
-The different products support different number of connections, features and services etc.
+The different products support different number of connections, features, services, etc.

 - EMQX Broker: EMQX open source version.
 It supports the popular IoT protocols MQTT, CoAP and LwM2M.
 - EMQX Enterprise: EMQX enterprise version.
 It is based on the open source version, and adds data persistence (support Redis, MySQL, MongoDB or PostgreSQL), data bridge to Kafka, LoRaWAN support, EMQX monitoring, Kubernetes deployment etc. It supports 1 million concurrent MQTT connections.
-- EMQX Platform: EMQX Platform version is based on the Enterprise version, and support 10 million concurrent MQTT connections.
+- EMQX Platform: EMQX Platform version is based on the Enterprise version, and supports 10 million concurrent MQTT connections.
 We provide consulting service for complex IoT platforms, such as cross data center solutions.
 All kinds of services building an IoT platform can be provided, such as consulting, training, architect design, customized development, platform implementation, testing and operation.